zeroclipboard/zeroclipboard/docs/instructions.md

 ## CSS Effects

 Since the Flash movie is floating on top of your DOM element, it will receive all the mouse events before the browser has a chance to catch them.
-However, for convenience these events are passed through to your clipboard client which you can capture (see _Event Handlers_ below).
-But in addition to this, the Flash movie can also activate CSS classes on your DOM element to simulate the ":hover" and ":active" pseudo-classes.
+However, for convenience, these events are passed through to your clipboard client which you can capture (see _Event Handlers_ below).
+But in addition to this, ZeroClipboard can also trigger the CSS pseudo-classes ":hover" and ":active" on your DOM element.
+This essentially allows your elements to behave normally, even though the floating Flash movie is the first object receiving all the mouse events during the event bubbling phase.

-If this feature is enabled, the CSS classes "hover" and "active" are added / removed to your DOM element as the mouse hovers over and clicks the Flash movie.
-This essentially allows your button to behave normally, even though the floating Flash movie is receiving all the mouse events.
-Please note that the actual CSS pseudo-classes ":hover" and ":active" are not used -- these cannot be programmatically activated with current browser software.
-Instead, sub-classes named "zeroclipboard-is-hover" and "zeroclipboard-is-active" are used by default.

-Example CSS:
+Example CSS, targeting a DOM element with an ID of "d_clip_button":

 ```css
   #d_clip_button {